Skip to main content

 Pre-Analytic Error Prevention

-The pre-analytic phase causes 46-68% of lab errors.
-Learn the exact mistakes that trigger re-draws and how to avoid them.
+Most laboratory errors originate in the pre-analytic phase.
+Learn the specific collection mistakes that trigger re-draws and how to avoid them.

 Lab Communication and Collaboration